soffes/blog/published/2009-06-18-how-to-tether-iphone-3-0-without-jailbreaking/how-to-tether-iphone-3-0-without-jailbreaking.markdown

 ---
-title: How To Tether iPhone 3.0 Without Jailbreaking
+tags:
+- ios
-categories: ios apple
+- apple
 ---

+# How To Tether iPhone 3.0 Without Jailbreaking

 **Update:** This no longer works on 3.1.